 The following stages are used for vulvar cancer:

 In stage I, cancer has formed.
-The tumor is found only in the vulva or perineum (area between the rectum and the vagina).
+The tumor is found only in the vulva.
 Stage I is divided into stages IA and IB.Tumor sizes are often measured in centimeters (cm) or inches.
 Common food items that can be used to show tumor size in cm include: a pea (1 cm), a peanut (2 cm), a grape (3 cm), a walnut (4 cm), a lime (5 cm or 2 inches), an egg (6 cm), a peach (7 cm), and a grapefruit (10 cm or 4 inches).

-In stage II, the tumor is any size and has spread into the lower part of the urethra, the lower part of the vagina, or the anus.
+In stage II, the tumor is any size and has spread to the lower one-third of the urethra, the lower one-third of the vagina, or the lower one-third of the anus.
 Cancer has not spread to the lymph nodes.

-Recurrent vulvar cancer is cancer that has recurred (come back) after it has been treated.
+Vulvar cancer can recur (come back) after it has been treated.

 The cancer may come back in the vulva or in other parts of the body.